-Many people who experience migraine are familiar with visual aura when, just before the headache, one sees flickering light spots sometimes with dark holes inside or zigzagged light flashes like lightening.
+Many people who experience migraine are familiar with visual aura when, just before the headache, one sees flickering light spots sometimes with dark holes inside or zigzagged light flashes like lightning.
 These visual phenomenon tend to appear about 15 minutes before the headache.

 Classic Symptoms of Migraine

 - Severe throbbing headache on one side of the head

 - The need to go to a dark, quiet room to sleep

 While these symptoms may seem common to migraine sufferers, many people don’t realize there is also an association between migraine and the inner ear and brain mechanisms that influence hearing and balance.